 Where Social Impact Meets

-A key initiative of Healthy Australia is the PROTECT program.
+A key initiative of Healthy Australia is the SAFE program.
 This national program provides every person, in every community, a way to make a difference to the lives of Australia’s children.

-PROTECT gives everyone a way to stand up against violence and abuse of children.
-If someone sees something that doesn’t look right, or they know is wrong, but don't know who to tell, or if a child feels at risk of abuse, then they can make their observation in PROTECT and have it make a difference.
+SAFE gives everyone a way to stand up against violence and abuse of children.
+If someone sees something that doesn’t look right, or they know is wrong, but don't know who to tell, or if a child feels at risk of abuse, then they can make their observation in SAFE and have it make a difference.

 Let’s not look away.

 Around the country, governments are spending tens of billions of dollars on child protection and response systems.
 Despite this massive and increasing investment, the evidence is that the systems are not coping.

 Overwhelming numbers of child protection reports mean that significant numbers of critical reports go unanswered and children remain at risk.

 Patterns of abuse impact the behaviours of children and the adults they become.
 Keeping children safe from abuse and neglect help today’s children and tomorrow’s.